This week's Learning in Year 6 at a glance

 SPAG |

 SPELLING Spelling rules from Spelling Shed see weekly lists in yellow homework books.
-GRAMMAR Colons, semicolons, relative clauses, subordination and the use of paragraphs |
+GRAMMAR Colons, semicolons, relative clauses, subordination and the use of paragraphs. |

 Maths |